Lawrence Hamm

 Lawrence Hamm (born December 24, 1954) is an American civil rights activist from Newark, New Jersey.
 He is the Chairman and among the founders of the People's Organization for Progress, a grassroots social justice organization active since 1982.

 His political platform includes universal health care, living wage, less American imperialism and military spending, reparations for slavery, voting rights, union rights, accountability for police brutality, affordable housing, climate change reversal, and the abolition of poverty.
 He often cites inspiration from Rev. Dr. Martin Luther King Jr.'s progressive agenda, including the tenets of racial integration, wealth redistribution, and nonviolent civil disobedience.

 Hamm assisted as state co-chair for the presidential campaigns of Jesse Jackson in 1988 and Bernie Sanders in 2020.
 He also ran for Senate in 2020 and 2024.

-He successfully campaigned to heighten New Jersey's minimum wage to $15 an hour, and for a law requiring the investigation of law-enforcement-related deaths in which was codified in 2019 by Governor Phil Murphy.
+He successfully campaigned to increase New Jersey's minimum wage to $15 an hour, and for a law requiring the investigation of law-enforcement-related deaths in which was codified in 2019 by Governor Phil Murphy.